 Just because you add a sitelink extension to your Adwords account doesn’t necessarily mean that it will show.
 According to Google’s help document, sitelink extensions are only displayed when it calculates that the extension or extensions will improve the campaign’s performance.
 If the system believes that the sitelink extension will have a negative impact on your click-through rate (CTR), it may prevent them from showing.

 Which sitelink extensions do you use?
-Let us know in the comments section below!
+Let us know in the comments section below then contact us.

 Image attribution: https://www.flickr.com/photos/carlosluna/